19 Best & Worst Store-Bought Breads

 1 slice: 90 calories, 1 g fat, 0 g sat fat, 115 mg sodium, 17 g carbs, <1 g fiber, 1 g sugar, 3 g protein

 Although Vermont does have a reputation for churning out fresh and natural food products, not all are created equal.
-The Vermont bread company does have a decent roundup of breads, but unfortunately, the white option still doesn’t live up to our standards.
+The Vermont bread company does have a decent roundup of best bread loaves, but unfortunately, the white option still doesn’t live up to our standards.
 It may have “unbleached wheat flour” listed as the first ingredient, but without the word “whole” it falls short nutritionally.

 Pepperidge Farm Rye & Pumpernickel Bread